LTW-GCR-CSOC/csoc-installation-scripts/README.md

 This script will install Dionaea honeypot onto an Ubuntu Mate instance.

-It is currently a work in progress.
+It is currently under active development and testing.

-To install all of the template files, run the following script from the root of your project's directory:
+To install all of the LTW GCR Canary software, run the following script:

 ```
 wget https://github.com/LTW-GCR-CSOC/csoc-installation-scripts/archive/master.zip && \